The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The Grant Economy documented the NEA discipline taxonomy problem: mosaic artists applying for individual grants must categorize their practice as either “Visual Arts” or “Folk & Traditional Arts,” neither of which accurately describes the full scope of the field.
 The absence of institutional affiliation — which the MFA credential largely provides — compounds the grant eligibility problem: panelists who have been trained to read institutional affiliation as a signal of professional standing encounter mosaic applications without that signal and must decide whether the absence is evidence of lack of standing or evidence of a system failure.

 The MME’s advocacy position is that it is a system failure — and the institution will make that argument directly, with documented evidence, through the channels available to it.
-Specifically: annual submission to the NEA’s public comment processes on grant program design; participation in SAMA’s advocacy for revised grant taxonomy; direct engagement with grant-making foundations that support visual arts without relying on the NEA taxonomy; and publication of the grant gap data — the percentage of mosaic practitioners who apply for major grants and the success rates compared with artists in credentialed fine art media — in the annual MME Equity Report.
+Specifically: annual submission to the NEA’s public comment processes on grant program design; participation in SAMA’s advocacy for revised grant taxonomy; direct engagement with grant-making foundations that support visual arts without relying on the NEA taxonomy; and publication of the grant gap data — the percentage of mosaic practitioners who apply for major grants and the success rates compared with artists in credentialed fine art media — in the annual MME Equity and Accountability Report.

 Conclusion: The Pipeline and the Parallel